Quick start — Neo “X” Fusion Atom install

 Step 2

-Connect the Universal Power (pic below) to the service port of your machine.
-This is usually located in the bottom of the cabinet by the coin door to the right.
-If you have a newer Stern machine (Spike 1/Spike2) then it is behind the translite on the lower right side.
-The plug looks like standard wall outlet.
+Plug the Universal Power into your machine’s service port.
+On most machines it’s in the bottom of the cabinet near the coin door (usually to the right).
+On newer Sterns (Spike 1 / Spike 2) it’s behind the translite on the lower right.
+The plug looks like a standard wall outlet.

 Step 3